dessant/move-issues/README.md

 2. Create `.github/move.yml` in the source repository based on the template below
 3. Move an issue by creating a comment with this command: `/move to <repo>`

+Users must have certain permissions in order to move issues:

+* Write access to the source repository
-Users must have write access to the source and target repositories in order to move issues.
+* Write access to the target repository when the source and target repositories have different owners, or when the target repository is private

 #### Configuration